Chai Keong Toh: Industry, public sector and universities

 Since 2011, he has been appointed the Tsing Hua Honor Chair Professor of Computer Science (Taiwan).
 He has also been an Honorary Professor at the University of Hong Kong, China (2004–2009), Honorary Professor at the University of Essex, UK (2013–2015), Honorary Professor at the University of Haute Alsace, FRANCE (2013), and Advisory Professor of Computer Science at Technical University of Valencia, SPAIN.
 Earlier on, he was a tenured Chair Professor at the University of London (2004–2006) and on the faculty at University of California, Irvine and at Georgia Institute of Technology.

 In 2014, Toh was appointed as Assistant Chief Executive (Engineering And Technology), of Infocomm Development Authority of Singapore (IDA) in 2014.
 He was concurrently the Chief Engineering & Technology Officer (CETO) of IDA.
 He left Infocomm Media Development Authority (formerly known as IDA) and joined Singapore Power Telecom Ltd as VP and CTO.
+Subsequently, he returned to United States.

 Inventions and awards

 Toh was as an IEEE Expert Lecturer of the IEEE Communications Society from 2002 to 2003.
 He is also listed among the top 20 authors in Wireless/Mobile Networks in the world by THOMSON Essential Science Indicators (ESI) for technical papers published from 1995 to 2005.
 His GoogleScholar.com and Harzing.com Publish or Perish total citation exceeds 20,000.
-Subsequently, he returned to United States.